Most runners would love to be able to run longer without getting so fatigued that they need to stop.

 Your stamina for running relies on having both good cardiorespiratory endurance as well as good muscular endurance for running.

-When we are trying to improve cardiorespiratory endurance, we need to improve the aerobic capacity of the body, also known as VO2 max.
+When trying to improve cardiorespiratory endurance, we need to improve the aerobic capacity of the body, also known as VO2 max.

 This means that we have to improve the ability of the body to take in, deliver, extract, and utilize oxygen for energy while running and remove carbon dioxide waste products from the muscles and bloodstream.